 The Arab leaders ended their three-day summit meeting in Algiers on Thursday (29 November), after clearing the way for a Middle East Peace Conference.

-The Arab leaders ended their three-day summit meeting in Algiers on Thursday (29 November), after clearing the way for a Middle East Peace Conference.
+Background: The Arab leaders ended their three-day summit meeting in Algiers on Thursday (29 November), after clearing the way for a Middle East Peace Conference.
 They also made it plain to the rest of the world that the oil weapon would continue to be used for a long time to come against countries whose policies did not find favour with the Arabs.

 The talks culminated in a number of declarations and secret decisions.
 The main declaration gave precise and stringent terms for peace with Israel These included complete Israeli withdrawal form Arab lands, and the restoration of the national rights of the Palestinian People.
 Egypt and Syria were given the blessing of their fellow Arabs of starting negotiation with Israel.
 But they warned that fighting could be renewed if the talks failed.